IBM/ibm-licensing-operator/README.md

 ![OCP Edit Instance](images/ocp_edit_instance.png)

-**Troubleshooting**: If the instance is not updated properly, try deleting the instance and creating new one with new parameters.
+**Troubleshooting**: If the instance is not updated properly, try deleting the instance and creating a new one with new parameters.

 4\.
-Check whether the pod is created and has Running status.
-Give it a few minutes if its not Running yet.
+Check whether the pod is created and has `Running` status.
+Give it a few minutes if its not `Running` yet.
-To see the logs go to **OCP UI->Workloads->Pods** and search for **licensing** in the `ibm-common-services` project:
+To see the logs, go to **OCP UI->Workloads->Pods** and search for **licensing** in the `ibm-common-services` project:

 ![OCP Pod](images/ocp_pod.png)

 5\.
-To investigate further click the name of the pod starting with `ibm-licensing-service-instance` and check its logs, events.
+To investigate further, click the name of the pod starting with `ibm-licensing-service-instance` and check its logs and events.

 6\.
 At this point **License Service** should be running in your cluster.
 For more information about how to use License Service to retrieve license usage data, see [IBM Cloud Platform Common Services documentation](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/retrieving.html).

 #### Creating an instance from console

-Minimal setup requires applying this IBMLicensing instance, but before applying it read whole section about its configuration.
+**Important:** The minimal setup requires applying this IBMLicensing instance.
+However, before applying the instance, get familiar with the entire configuration process. configuration.

+Create the IBMLicensing instance:

 ```yaml
 cat <<EOF | kubectl apply -f -